What is the immune system?

 How are cancer treatment vaccines designed to work?

-Producing effective treatment vaccines has proven much more difficult and challenging than developing cancer preventive vaccines (16).
+Producing effective treatment vaccines has proven more difficult and challenging than developing cancer preventive vaccines (12).
 To be effective, cancer treatment vaccines must achieve two goals.
-First, like traditional vaccines and cancer preventive vaccines, cancer treatment vaccines must stimulate specific immune responses against the correct target.
-Second, the immune responses must be powerful enough to overcome the barriers that cancer cells use to protect themselves from attack by B cells and killer T cells.
-Recent advances in understanding how cancer cells escape recognition and attack by the immune system are now giving researchers the knowledge required to design cancer treatment vaccines that can accomplish both goals (17, 18).
+First, like preventive vaccines, cancer treatment vaccines must stimulate specific immune responses against the correct target.
+Second, the immune responses must be powerful enough to overcome the barriers that cancer cells use to protect themselves from attack by killer T cells.

 Has the FDA approved any cancer treatment vaccines?